thehez/CloudSecNotes/General_Cloud_Security.md

 ### 3.4.3.
 HSM vs KMS
 A Hardware Security Module (HSM) stores encryption keys in a device with significant logical and physical protections against unauthorized access.
 With most systems, anyone with physical access to the equipment (such as stealing a hard-drive) could potentially get access to the data.
 Whereas a HSM device has sensors to wipe data as soon as it is tampered with, i.e. someone tries to take it apart, scan it or generally mess about with it.

 KMS uses HSM technology but those HSM clusters are multi-tenanted and distributed over multiple customer environments.
-Hoever, most cloud providers now have an option to use a dedicated single-tenant cloud hosted HSM (instead of KMS) in environments that have strict security or regulatory requirments in which you need to be able to manage the HSM devices (typically for FIPS etc.).
+Most cloud providers now provide an option to use a dedicated single-tenant hosted HSM for those environments which may have strict security or regulatory requirments in which you need to be able to manage the HSM devices (typically for FIPS etc).

+# IAM
+Identity and Access Management is probably the most important security control in cloud environments.
+Misconfigurations with IAM controls can be disasterous, as a malicious actor can leverage APIs to access the control plane to modify the data plane - a malicious user with the right privileges can modify firewall rules and data access on the fly from any location.